WordPress/gutenberg/platform-docs/docs/basic-concepts/block-library.md

 # Block Library

-The block editor relies on a registry of block types in order to render and edit blocks.
+The block editor relies on a registry of block types to render and edit blocks.
 The `@wordpress/block-library` package provides a set of core blocks that you can register in your application.

 ## Registring all block types

-Registering blocks require both loading the JavaScript code that make the block type available for use and including the corresponding stylesheets.
+Registering blocks requires both loading the JavaScript code that makes the block type available for use and including the corresponding stylesheets.

 To register all blocks from the block library, you can use the `registerCoreBlocks` function: